ashishdoneriya/csetutorials.com-ssj/posts/rate-limiter-design-techniques.md

 ---
-title: Rate Limiter Design And Techniques
+title: Rate Limiter Design Techniques with Scenarios and Solutions
 created: 2021-03-14T21:14:21+05:30
 author: ashishdoneriya
-description: Points regarding rate limiter designing techniques.
+description: Key Points regarding rate limiter designing techniques.
+Some common problems and various ways to solve them
 permalink: /rate-limiter-design-techniques.html
 categories:
   - system-design
 tags:
   - redis
   - rate-limiter
-updated: 2021-03-14T21:14:21+05:30
+updated: 2021-03-17T00:47:00+05:30
 ---

 Rate Limiting is a very vast topic.
 It depends on what type of rate limiter you want, what are your requirements.
 First lets assume there is a lot of traffic coming every second or minute.
 So we will do all the calculations according to the rate limiter.